galadrimteam/galacrypt/README.md

 This should not break the pre-commit of the other tool (it will append our precommit to theirs)

-:hint: You can always check manually your git hooks, you can find them by running this:
+:bulb: You can always check manually your git hooks, you can find them by running this:

 ```bash
 git config core.hooksPath